alibabacloud-howto/migrate-aws-redshift-to-hybriddb-for-postgresql/README.md

 In this example, since the ECS and the OSS Bucket are deployed in the same region, the network speed between data uploading from the ECS to the OSS Bucket (intranet Endpoint) is not limited.
-However, since data is downloaded from S3 to OSS via the Internet, the speed of ECS->OSS is virtually the same as the speed of S3->ECS, and the upload speed is limited by the download speed.
+However, since data is downloaded from S3 to OSS via the Internet, the speed of ECS→OSS is virtually the same as the speed of S3→ECS, and the upload speed is limited by the download speed.

 ### Failed task retry (optional)